Mouhanedg56/abwab-homework/README.md

 The training process depends on a rather chaotic pile of notebooks (due to time constrain) that retrieve and prepare data.
 On each notebook, I tried different techniques and different features.

-The technique used in production is the one used in **outlier-detection-text-only.ipynb** notebook.
+The technique deployed in the API is the same one used in `outlier-detection-text-only.ipynb` notebook.
 We encoded text used embeddings and computed centroids.
-Then a radius was defined to detect outliers.
+Then we define a radius to detect outliers.

 # Distribution drift
 I used a very simple metric called z-score.
 To compute this metric, we need to subtract the mean and divide by the standard deviation for each feature.